 Nowadays, it is a federal law that no living man or woman can appear on the U.S. coinage.
 Presidents must be dead for at least two years before they are eligible for inclusion in the Presidential Dollar series.
-It is highly unlikely that Americans will ever find a public figure who is so revered by the populace that they would allow a living person to grace the circulating coinage.
-However, Congress can pass a new law at any time to modify the current law or make exceptions.
+It is doubtful that Americans will ever find a public figure so revered by the populace that they would allow a living person to grace the circulating coinage.
+However, Congress can pass a new law to modify the current law or make exceptions.

 Real People on U.S. Coins

 Living People on United States Coins

 Since the United States Congress dictates the laws regarding our coinage, they can also create exceptions to place living people on United States coinage.
 Given that, there have been six people that have been alive when their images appeared on United States coins.
 They are:

 - Governor T.E.
 Kilby on the front of the 1921 Alabama Centennial.